The Read with Kid Fury and Crissle West

-The Read with Kid Fury and Crissle West is an American talk and variety television show.
-It is a televised adaptation of the pop culture podcast The Read and features the podcast's hosts, Kid Fury and Crissle West.
-The series premiered on October 11, 2019, on Fuse.
+The Read with Kid Fury and Crissle West is an American variety and talk show.
+It is a television adaptation of the pop culture podcast The Read and stars the podcast's hosts, Kid Fury and Crissle West.
+The series premiered on October 11, 2019 on Fuse.

 Production

-On March 13, 2019, it was announced that the podcast The Read would be adapted into a television series.
-The show was part of a slate of pilots released by Fuse from 2019 to 2020 that targeted diverse millennial and Generation Z audiences.
+On March 13, 2019, it was announced that the podcast The Read would be adapted into a television show.
+The television show was one of several pilots released by Fuse from 2019 to 2020 that targeted diverse, millennial, and Generation Z audiences.

-The producers included Chloe Pisello, Jonathan Martin, Richard Allen-Turner, and Jon Thoday, with Kid Fury and Crissle West serving as the show's hosts and executive producers.
+The producers included Chloe Pisello, Jonathan Martin, Richard Allen-Turner, and Jon Thoday.
+Kid Fury and Crissle West served as the show's hosts and executive producers.

-The series had a 30-minute runtime and featured recurring segments from the podcast, including The Read and Hot Tops.
-Several episodes also featured special guests.
+The show has a 30-minute run-time, and features two segments that appear on the podcast, The Read and Hot Tops.
+Special guests appeared on several episodes.

 On August 14, 2019, it was announced that the show would premiere on October 11, 2019.
-The first season consisted of ten episodes.
+The first season had ten episodes.

 Broadcast

 The series premiered in the United States on Fuse on October 11, 2019.
-It aired weekly in a 30-minute format and was also available for streaming on iTunes and Amazon Prime Video.
+It appeared weekly for 30 minutes and also streamed on iTunes and Amazon Prime.